-In many cases, simply stopping the intake of alcohol allows the breakdown process to occur, and symptoms will resolve on their own.
-Alcohol is broken down at different rates depending on individual factors such as body weight, body fat percentage, hydration level, the presence of liver disease and recent food intake.
+In many cases, simply stopping the intake of alcohol allows the breakdown process to occur and symptoms will resolve on their own.
+Alcohol is broken down at different rates depending on individual factors such as body weight, body fat percentage, hydration level, gender, the presence of liver disease and recent food intake.
 Alcohol may leave the body more slowly (or more quickly) in certain people compared to other people.

 For people who have skin reactions to alcohol, often the best advice is to avoid alcohol altogether or to minimize the amount consumed to prevent a reaction from occurring in the first place.